By Bonnie L. Grant

 You can also sow a crop for fall harvest if you choose a variety that has an early maturation date.
 Planting chicory seed 75 to 85 days before anticipated harvest will ensure a late crop.

 Chicory herb plants that are to be forced for blanched leaves will need to have the roots dug up before the first frost.
-Cut the leaves to 1 inch and store the roots for 3 to 7 weeks in the refrigerator before forcing.
+Cut the leaves to 1 inch and store the roots for three to seven weeks in the refrigerator before forcing.
 Plant the roots individually after chilling to force the leaves to grow in a tight, blanched head.

 How to Grow Chicory

 Learning how to grow chicory is similar to learning how to grow most lettuces or greens.
 The cultivation is very similar.
 Chicory requires well drained soil with plenty of organic matter.
-It performs best when temperatures are below 75 degrees Fahrenheit.
+It performs best when temperatures are below 75 degrees F. (24 C.).

 Extended care of the chicory crop requires vigilant weeding and a mulch to prevent moisture loss and further weed growth.
 Chicory plant requires 1 to 2 inches of water per week or enough to keep the soil evenly moist and reduce the chance of drought stress.